 Do not underestimate the size of the job.
 If you are transplanting asparagus crowns that are even just a few years old their root structure will have developed and unless the plants are very well spaced they may be quite tangled underground.
 You need to try to lift the crowns with a little disturbance of the roots as possible.
 This may take a while.

 The reason that transplanting asparagus is not very successful is that the roots can go down by over 1m in depth and up to 2m.
-You just do't be able to lift them without losing a sigificant part of thier root system and this will weaken the plants for longer than it takes to grow new plants from fresh crowns.
+You just won't be able to lift them without losing a significant part of their root system and this will weaken the plants for longer than it takes to grow new plants from fresh crowns.

 Use a fork rather than a spade and start by digging gently around one of the crowns at the end of a row.
 Push the fork in lean on it to raise the earth and ease the roots out of the ground as best you can.
 Go around the plant in stages easing a little more on each dig.
 Try to bring as much of the soil and roots with you as you can and tease the roots apart.
 This can be the tricky bit separating one crown from the one next to it if the roots are very intertwined.
 You may need to be patient and get stuck in with your hands as well as the fork.
 Have a bucket on standby to pop the crown in for transportation to its new home.
 Once lifted take the opportunity to remove any weed roots that are tangled in with the roots and give the crown a bit of a drink of water before placing it in its new position on top of the mound of soil you will have prepared.
 Gently spread the roots down away from the crown and cover with soil after giving it a final drink of water.